stats285/stats285.github.io/assets/assignments/02/assignment2.md

     elasticluster setup gce-slurm
     ```

-* You can also monitor the progress at: https://console.cloud.google.com/
+* You can also monitor the progress at [Google Cloud Consol](https://console.cloud.google.com/)

 * Get frontend node IP address.
 ```